giodc/webba/SECURITY-GITHUB-TOKENS.md

    - Metadata: Read-only (automatic)
 5. Set **Expiration**: 90 days (recommended)
 6. Generate and copy token
-7. Paste into Webbadeploy (will be encrypted automatically)
+7. Paste into WharfTales (will be encrypted automatically)

 ---